DRISHTI-SVNIT/Cleaning-Bot/README.md

 # Cleaning-Bot
-An autonomous room cleaning robot
+Making an autonomous room cleaning robot using go-to-goal algorithms on ATmega128 and Obstacle avoidance algo using Ultrasonic Sensors